 - 1. One of these guidelines is that you must limit the number of words that you use in each sentence of your Sentence-by-Sentence Outline. - a.
-You must remember that when you are writing a report with information you get from books, magazines, and internet sources, the phrases, sentences, and paragraphs belong to someone else.
+You must remember that when you are writing with information you get from books, magazines, and internet sources, the phrases, sentences, and paragraphs belong to someone else.
+Somebody besides you wrote them, and that person owns them.
 You want to be sure that you do not steal the author's words. - b.
-If you limit the number of words you use for each sentence of your notes in the Sentence-by-Sentence Outline, you will be more likely to use your own words and phrases when you write your report from your notes--instead of using the original author's words. - i.
-By only writing a few of the author's words in each sentence of your notes, you will force yourself to use your own words when you write. - ii.
-But the information you needed from another source (that you did not already know) will be in your Sentence-by-Sentence Outline in just a few words for each sentence. - 2.
-The other guideline to creating a Sentence-by-Sentence Outline is that you can use numbers, symbols, and signs in your notes without including these in the total number of words that you are allotted for each sentence. - a.
-Thus, you can use plus signs, minus signs, arrows, numbers, etc. to help you understand the few words that you have written in your outline. - b.
-You will comprehend this better as you see a Sentence-by-Sentence Outline done for you.
+If you limit the number of words you use for each sentence of your notes in the Sentence-by-Sentence Outline, you will be more likely to use your own words and phrases when you write from your notes--instead of using the original author's words.
+By only writing a few of the author's words in each sentence of your notes, you will force yourself to use your own words when you write--but the information you needed from another source (that you did not already know) will be there. - 2.
+The other guideline to creating a Sentence-by-Sentence Outline is that you can use numbers, symbols, and signs in your notes without including these in the total number of words that you are allotted for each sentence.
+Thus, you can use plus signs, minus signs, arrows, numbers etc., to help you understand the few words that you have written in your outline.